LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/C1 - Dolphin Bay/1 - Brainstorming/NPC Development/Little Girl 1 (Cat).md

 				_Oh!
 Okay.
 Thank you.
 See you around kids!_

 *Lakshmi* (in her head)
-	_Alright, now I need to get to 26 Statue Corner.
-Oh, I guess I'll keep an eye out for the protesters._
+	_Alright, now I better go do my job.
+I guess I'll keep an eye out for the protesters._